xpol/lua-rapidjson/API.md

 **jsonstring**

-A json value string to be decoded.
+A JSON value string to be decoded.

 ### Returns

-Return table if json is an object or array.
+Return table if JSON is an object or array.

-Return `true`, `false`, number and `rapidjson.null` respectively if json is a simple value.
+Return `true`, `false`, number and `rapidjson.null` respectively if JSON is a simple value.

-Return nil plus an error message as a second result when passed string is not valid json string.
+Return nil plus an error message as a second result when passed string is not a valid JSON.

 ### Errors